Walking on Thin Ice

 "Walking on Thin Ice" is a song by Yoko Ono, released in 1981.
-She and John Lennon concluded the recording of the song on December 8, 1980.
-It was upon their return from the recording studio to The Dakota (their home in New York City) that Lennon was murdered by Mark David Chapman.
-Lennon was clutching a tape of a final mix of the song before it was mastered when he was shot.
+She and John Lennon completed the recording of the song on December 8, 1980, hours before Lennon was murdered by Mark David Chapman.
+Lennon was holding the unmastered tape of the song when he was shot.
 The song was both a critical and commercial success for Ono.

 Background

 Lennon's lead guitar work on the track, which he recorded on December 4, 1980, was his final creative act.
-It was rumored that he used his famous Beatles-era 1958 Rickenbacker 325 to record all the guitar parts.
-In fact, he actually used his new red Fender Stratocaster.
-At the end of January 1981, "Walking on Thin Ice" was released as a single and became Ono's first chart success, peaking at number 58 in the US and gaining major club/underground airplay.
-The single was released in February 1981 in the UK and reached number 35 on the chart.
-The critical reception was favorable: NME rated it in the best tracks of year 1981 at number 10.
+According to producer Jack Douglas, Lennon used his famous Beatles-era 1958 Rickenbacker 325 Capri to record all the guitar parts.
+Douglas worked the Bigsby Tremolo bar for Lennon during the solo.
+It was rumored he used his new red Fender Stratocaster.

 The lyrics talk of the unpredictability of life and death—of "throwing the dice in the air"—and reach the conclusion, "when our hearts return to ashes, it will be just a story....".
 On the version included on 1992's Onobox, a new intro was added, where John Lennon can be heard remarking "I think you just cut your first number one, Yoko."